atuld007/apnacollege-demo/README.md

 # apnacollege-demo
 This is my first Git Repository.
 <br>
- Author-Atul Dubey(apna college from mumbai)
+ Author-Atul Dubey(apna college from Mumbai)